YanaOsk/Pokemon-Game/README.md

  ## Tests
  We made a test for the classes , you can check in "Tests" directory .

- You can run our algorithm with the jar file , we made for you.
+ You can run our algorithm with the release , we made for you.

  ## Uml Diagram